ByLuisen/e-bambi/README.md

 docker compose -f common.yaml -f auth.yaml -f db.yaml -f queue.yaml up -d
 ```

+Compile the project by installing dependencies, applying Flyway migrations, generating JOOQ objects, and finally installing the artifacts.

 ```bash
 ../../mvnw -f ../../pom.xml clean install -Pdev
 ```

+Create the Kafka topics with 3 partitions and 3 replicas if this is your first time or if you want to reset the Kafka topics.

 ```bash
 docker compose -f common.yaml -f init_kafka.yaml up -d
 ```

+Start the three microservices (inventory, order, payment) along with a service (swaggerapi) that centralizes the OpenAPI documentation, accessible at [localhost](http://localhost).

 ```bash
 docker compose -f common.yaml -f app.yaml -f swaggerapi.yaml up -d
 ```

+Create the space where the application's users will be stored by setting up and configuring the Realm, the password policy, roles (ADMIN and USER), users (e-bambi-admin and e-bambi-user), and the client through which our users will authenticate.

 ```bash
 terraform -chdir="../iac/terraform/environments/dev" init -upgrade